conjuncts/gmft/docs/source/usage.rst

 Overview
 --------

-Documents are represented by a :class:`gmft.pdf_bindings.BasePDFDocument` object.
-The default implementation is :class:`gmft.pdf_bindings.PyPDFium2Document`, which uses the `PyPDFium2 <https://github.com/pypdfium2-team/pypdfium2>`_ library.
+Documents are represented by a :class:`~gmft.pdf_bindings.BasePDFDocument` object.
+The default implementation is :class:`~gmft.pdf_bindings.PyPDFium2Document`, which uses the `PyPDFium2 <https://github.com/pypdfium2-team/pypdfium2>`_ library.
-Within a document, the :class:`gmft.pdf_bindings.BasePage` is implemented by default with :class:`gmft.pdf_bindings.PyPDFium2Page`.
+Within a document, the :class:`~gmft.pdf_bindings.BasePage` is implemented by default with :class:`~gmft.pdf_bindings.PyPDFium2Page`.

-The :class:`gmft.AutoTableDetector` is the recommended table detection tool, which currently uses Microsoft's `Table Transformer <https://github.com/microsoft/table-transformer>`_.
+The :class:`~gmft.auto.AutoTableDetector` is the recommended table detection tool, which currently uses Microsoft's `Table Transformer <https://github.com/microsoft/table-transformer>`_.
 They produce :class:`gmft.table_detection.CroppedTable` objects, from which :meth:`gmft.table_detection.CroppedTable.image` permits image export.

-The :class:`gmft.AutoTableFormatter` is the recommended table formatting tool, from which :meth:`gmft.table_function.FormattedTable.df` permits dataframe export.
+The :class:`~gmft.auto.AutoTableFormatter` is the recommended table formatting tool, from which :meth:`~gmft.formatters.common.FormattedTable.df` permits dataframe export.
 All TableFormatters produce :class:`gmft.table_function.FormattedTable` objects, which contain the original CroppedTable and the formatted dataframe.